-Citation with stable link: Philip A. Harland, 'Babylonian diasporas: Josephos and others on legends of migration from Babel (first-second centuries CE),' Last modified November 14, 2022, http://philipharland.com/Blog/?p=10839.
+Citation with stable link: Philip A. Harland, 'Babylonian diasporas: Josephos and others on legends of migration from Babel (first-second centuries CE),' Ethnic Relations and Migration in the Ancient World, last modified February 6, 2023, http://philipharland.com/Blog/?p=10839.

-Ancient authors: Genesis 9-11; Josephos (late first century CE), Judean Antiquities 1.109-139 (link to Greek text and full translation); Pseudo-Philo (first century CE), Biblical Antiquities 6-7 (link to full translation); Hebrew version of the Testament of Naphtali 8-10 (link to Hebrew text and full translation); Sibylline Oracles 8.1-16 (late second century CE) (link to Greek text).
+Ancient authors: Genesis 9-11; Josephos (late first century CE), Judean Antiquities 1.109-139 (link); Pseudo-Philo (first century CE), Biblical Antiquities 6-7 (link to full translation); Hebrew version of the Testament of Naphtali 8-10 (link to Hebrew text and full translation); Sibylline Oracles 8.1-16 (late second century CE) (link to Greek text).

 Comments: Within an Israelite or Judean context, the biblical story of the tower of Babel combined with the genealogies (or the so-called “table of nations”) which surround it provided further opportunities for engaging the diversity of peoples in the Hellenistic and Roman periods and addressing questions about ancient migration.
 The account in Genesis itself (also included below for comparison) already has a focus on explaining the origins of various peoples with differing languages.
 This provides the seed for later adaptations and expansions.
 The biblical narrative has southern Babylonia (Babel linked to Shinar = Sumer) as the site from which all peoples disperse, so this also continues to be a legend of Babylonian migrations.
 Citing and expanding one’s own ancestral writings (here Israelite or Judean writings) as supposedly reliable and authoritative information regarding the peoples of the world could be, simultaneously, an intervention in ethnic competition in order to claim the superiority of one’s own legends and people.